csmaller/blog/content/blog/relationships-in-the-2020s.md

 ## Chapter 2

 Everyone I know who is single has ADD.
 Everyone is looking for perfection.
 Everyone is so fragile and needy and yet have walls up so high.
-We all want our needs met but won't budge when it comes to giving.
+We all want our needs met but won't budge when it comes to actually giving something back.

 We go on dating apps, we tell our stories over and over to strangers.
+We wear our false-hearts on our sleeves to appear sensitive.
+Our lives on Instagram are *amazing. ah-mazing.* Everything is blessed, and I am woke, and  I just need to find my Forever Girl.

-We wear our false-hearts on our sleeves to appear sensitive but in reality we hide our true hearts behind barbed wire.
-It's there behind angry words and fake emotion and trenches of shallow connections.
+In reality we hide our true hearts behind barbed wire.
+It's there, beating away.
+Try and touch it and you see it's protected behind angry words and fake emotion and trenches of shallow connections.
+Try to pull it out into the light and watch me bite and snarl and defend my fragile ego.

 I am numb.
-I don't want to be touched but In my head I yearn for deep, meaningful connections.
-I don't want to give anything away or drop the facade of happiness but I want her to open up like a flower in spring.
+I don't want to be touched but In my head I replay bad 80's romantic comedies.
+I yearn for deep, meaningful connections.
+I don't want to give anything away or drop the facade of happiness but inversely I want her to open up, unconditionally, like a flower in spring.

 Tell me everything.
-Let me feed off of you, like a parasite I prey.
+Let me feed off of you.
+I'm a parasite.
 I want you to want me, like the Cheap Trick song.

 I want you to worship me but don't get too close.

 Don't expect anything in return.

 I am unapproachable and not worthy of real love.

 Can't you see how fucked up I am?

 I am not the guy you see on stage, or joke around with on a chairlift , or have a beer with in the bar.
 I'm kind, but I'm also kinda not.
-I'm selfish but I can play it off with words of praise and distractions.
+I'm selfish but I can pretend to be empathic with words of praise and distractions.
 Eye contact and a shoulder to cry on.
+I mean well, really I do.
+I want to be That Guy.
+I am Harry, you are Sally.

+We laugh and joke and talk about our past affairs and how this one or that one really fucked me over but it has taught me things.
+Life lessons.
+Heartbreak is real and necessary.

+She was a crazy bitch who wrecked me this way or that way.
+Not me.
+Never me.
+It's always the Other.
+Never my decision.
+How could she want me to pay for everything and get mad when I ask her where my truck is she's been borrowing to drive around with for a week?
+It's not like I saw that coming!

+Sometimes I think I have more issues than a magazine rack.

-## \---------
+\---------

 ## Chapter 3

-I pick relationships that are doomed to fail: the stripper with all the stereotypical stripper tendencies and addictions(check), the groupie who is 20 years younger than me (check), the Long Distance relationship (check), the narcissist, the emotionally detached, the Disappearing Woman, the Cheater, the Boring-Not-My-Type-But-Looks-Good-On-Paper, the Bisexual, the Polyamorous Wanna-Be-Woke fake ass hipster.
+I pick relationships that are doomed to fail: the stripper with all the stereotypical stripper tendencies and addictions(check), the groupie who is 20 years younger than me with Daddy Issues (check), the Long Distance relationship (check), the narcissist, the emotionally detached, the Disappearing Woman, the Cheater, the Boring-Not-My-Type-But-Looks-Good-On-Paper-And-My-Mom-Would-Love-her, the Bisexual, the Polyamorous-Woke-Hipster.

 I set it up, I convince myself This Could Be It, then when it ultimately fails I move on quicker than a crack addict picking up a nickel.
 I push it all down.
 Deeper and deeper.

  I honor my Boston Italian and Irish heritage.
 I can almost hear every dead male ancestor cheering from their graves.

-No emotion shown!
-No weakness in the armor!
+Show no emotion!
+No weaknesses in the armor!

 \-------------